 Just as many companies have opted for the immediate erasure of the data after the relationship with the data subject is ended due to the fear of the high sanctions imposed by the new regulations, many others, either out of disrecognise or for fear of running out of one of their most important assets such as, today, personal data, choose to keep such information indefinitely.

-Only data can be retained for as long as it is needed for the stated purpose.
+Data may only be retained for as long as is necessary for the stated purpose.

 Therefore, the erasure of data immediately may result in non-compliance with other tax or corporate obligations, since, in case of request or inspection by the authority, companies must have the information requested.

 In addition, keeping personal data indefinitely is also a breach of the GDPR.
 For instance, the Danish Data Protection Agency has imposed a fine of 1.5 million Danish kroner (200,000 euros) on a furniture company for not having deleted the data of its former customers, which it no longer needed to keep in its systems.

 During an inspection of that undertaking, one of the questions concerned whether the undertaking had established data retention protocols to determine when to proceed with the deletion of customer data and whether it was actually complied with.
 However, it was found that such data was still maintained on the old server and that the company also did not have a data erasure protocol.

 Likewise, there has also been the first sanction in Germany on a real estate company for retaining documentation with personal data “forever” because the company concerned kept the information and documentation without any time limit.
 The penalty imposed amounts to EUR 14.5 million, as personal data that ceased to be relevant years ago and which provided information on aspects such as wages, job contract extracts, tax data, bank account statements, health insurance, social security, etc. were detected in real estate.